Rule of six: reduced capacity Landmarks

-Following the introduction of the rule of six, we’ve rearranged four of our biggest buildings to accommodate smaller gatherings that don’t breach government guidelines.
+Following the introduction of the rule of six, we’ve rearranged five of our biggest buildings to accommodate smaller gatherings that don’t breach government guidelines.
 These Landmarks could now be perfect for holidays with groups of six or fewer.
 At each building we’ve locked a few doors and, in one instance, rearranged furniture too.

 Designed by Edwin Lutyens, Goddards normally sleeps up to 12 people.
 We’ve reduced the capacity to eight by closing most of the south wing at first floor level.
 Remaining are two double bedrooms, one twin and two single rooms.